apache/shenyu-website/versioned_docs/version-2.4.3/deployment/deployment-cluster.md

 This aritcle introduces how to delopy the `Shenyu` gateway in cluster enviroment.

+> Before you read this document, you need to complete some preparations before deploying Shenyu according to the [Deployment Prerequisites document](./deployment-before.md).

 > In this part, you can see  [ShenYu Binary Packages Deployment](./deployment-package.md) before deploying.

 ### Enviromental Preparation